lab-cosmo/torch-pme/docs/src/references/index.rst

 API reference
 =============

 The main references for public functions and classes inside ``torch-pme``.
-Most of the function contain a little example.
-If you are looking for recipes how to stack the functions together you might take a look at the :ref:`userdoc-how-to` section.
+For example refer to the :ref:`userdoc-how-to` section.

 .. toctree::
     :maxdepth: 1

-    base
+    potentials/index
     calculators/index
     metatensor
     lib/index